 - Ambitious examinations of bodies of literature that should be better known by RRPE readers.
 These reviews should also be about 2500 words in length.

-Please contact the RRPE book review editor, David Barkin, for assistance in obtaining review copies of books.
+Please contact the RRPE book review editor, Fletcher Baragar, for assistance in obtaining review copies of books.
 More detailed instructions will accompany the book when it is sent.

 RRPE book reviews are blind peer-reviewed by the book review editor and one other member of the Editorial Board.

 Reviews should be submitted within sixty days of receipt of the book.
 All reviews should be submitted online through the RRPE Manuscript Central website, http://mc.manuscriptcentral.com/rrpe.
 Please note that the submission process is designed for all types of submissions—please select Book Review/Essay under "Type."
-However, you will then also be asked some questions that are required yet not relevant for Book Reviews (namely, Abstract, JEL codes, and Keywords).
-Responses of “NA” (three times where needed) will be your simplest replies to these irrelevant questions.
+When asked for the "Abstract," please provide details about title and author of the book(s) under review.
+You will then also be asked two questions that are required yet not relevant for Book Reviews (namely, JEL codes and Keywords).
+Responses of “NA” will be your simplest replies to these irrelevant questions.

 RRPE Book Review Editor: